Overnight camp options

-Activities at Ranch Camp include learning basic horsemanship skills from certified wranglers and gaining horse riding experience such as arena riding, obstacle courses and trail riding; paddling on the Salt Creek; camper planned and led worship; and other camp favorites such as creative arts, swimming, boating, hiking and human foosball!
+Activities at Ranch Camp include learning basic horsemanship skills from certified wranglers and gaining horse riding experiences such as arena riding, obstacle courses, and trail riding; paddling on the Salt Creek; camper planned and led worship; and other camp favorites such as creative arts, swimming, boating, hiking, and human foosball!

-At Ranch Camp, you’ll stay in a our brand new Western Town.
-You'll be in a room with four bunkbeds and will stay with other campers your age and a counselor.
+At Ranch Camp, you’ll stay in our Western Town.
+You'll be in a room with four bunk beds and will stay with other campers your age and a Summer Ministry Team member.

-Senior high youth often leave camp with a closer relationship with Christ, a new understanding of their unique gifts, lifelong friendships and great memories.
-All senior high programs are full of action-packed programming but still give these young adults lots of opportunity to choose their own adventure!
+Senior high youth often leave camp with a closer relationship with Christ, a new understanding of their unique gifts, lifelong friendships, and great memories.
+All senior high programs are full of action-packed programming but still give these young adults lots of opportunities to choose their own adventure!

 This site is set apart just for senior high campers.
-Whispering Winds caters to young adults’ unique needs: hammocks, small group gathering spaces, atmosphere built into the natural surroundings and a special worship site!
+Whispering Winds caters to young adults’ unique needs: hammocks, small group gathering spaces, an atmosphere built into the natural surroundings, and a special worship site!

 Some of the activities senior high campers enjoy include high ropes adventure on the Commitment Trail and The Summit Course.
 In-depth faith talks, worship, Bible studies and all of the classic camp favorites are all a part of a week at Whispering Winds.
 Campers will also spend one night on an off-site experience.

-At Whispering Winds, you’ll stay in a platform tent with other campers your age and a counselor.
+At Whispering Winds, you’ll stay in a platform tent with other campers your age and a Summer Ministry Team member.